Rendering data

 - Keys are rendered in insertion order

-- Each key is rendered using
+- Values are rendered using

 Example